Thane: Robbers break into cop's home, steal his gun, valuables and pants

-The Thane constable and his family were sleeping when the crooks made off with gold, cash, his service revolver and even his pants
+Two crooks in Thane carried out a brazen theft at the house of a Crime Branch constable and made off with cash, jewellery, his service revolver and even his pants

 Robbers are rarely known to steal from cops, but two crooks in Thane carried out a brazen theft at the house of a Crime Branch constable and made off with cash, jewellery, his service revolver and even his pants.
 What’s more embarrassing is that this happened right under his nose, even as the constable and his family were sleeping in the room.